Tree care doesn't have

 wires wrapped around new trees too long.
 Check them periodically,

-especially during the growing season to make sure they aren't
+especially during the growing season to ensure they aren't

-girdling (choking) the tree.
-Tree supports are usually only left on
+girdling (choking) the new tree.
+Tree supports are only left on 1-year

 Don't leave branch stubs when